Self-care

 5. Explore When and What Upsets You

-What are the common themes when you get upset, especially the time of day and the topic.
+What are the common themes when you get upset, especially the time of day and the topic?
 Ask yourself: do I feel out of control or overwhelmed when I’m tired or hungry?
-It’s important because the solution is simple and feeling better sooner is almost certain.
-Changing your schedule so you’re in alignment with when you need to eat and you can sleep longer hours is helpful.
+It’s important because the solution is simple and feeling better sooner is almost inevitable.
+Changing your schedule so you’re aligned with when you need to eat and can sleep longer hours is helpful.

-Another important point is to ask yourself –
+Another critical point is to ask yourself –

 • Are there specific thoughts or energy that leave you feeling stressed?